reproducerai/reproducerai.github.io/docs/README.md

 ### Purpose
-The purpose of this project is to test how different AI architectures, learning strategies, and datasets affect model performance by using synthetic datasets in a controlled environment.
+The purpose of this project is to test how different AI architectures, learning strategies, and dataset designs influence model performance by using synthetic datasets in a controlled environment.
 All findings are shared here.

 ---